 Ask a question on the social media platforms you use such as FB-page or Instagram stories.
-If the answers and input your are looking for are more complex, a very efficient way is to make a typeform a questionnaire to share with your audience in what way you usually communicate with them.
-Be it on the webpage, on social media, whatsapp, in an email, the newsletter etc.
+If the answers and input you are looking for are more complex, a very efficient way is to make a typeform or questionnaire to share with your audience in whatever way you usually communicate with them.
+Be it on the webpage, on social media, whatsapp, in an email, newsletter etc.

-You can ask for their questions for a specific topic, your or your media are currently working on or plan to work on.
+You can ask for their questions about a specific topic you or your media are currently working on or plan to work on.
 Be as specific in your questions as possible – also if you only want people with certain experiences or from certain communities to participate.

 Be aware of

-A qualitative questionnaire is not a representative study, and that you off course need to verify the input you get.
-Even though it can be tempting to let people answers anonymously, it is almost always preferable to get contact information.
-Also when crowdsourcring research, make a plan on how you will organize and use whatever comes in.
+A qualitative questionnaire is not a representative study, and of course you need to verify the input you get.
+Even though it can be tempting to let people answer anonymously, it is almost always preferable to get contact information.
+Also, when crowdsourcing research, make a plan on how you will organise and use whatever comes in.

 Tips for students